 Office Bearers of AAVIO

-General body meeting of AAVIO 2017 was held on May 21, 2017 Blue Bell Country Club, Blue Bell, PA.
-Avinash Deshmukh, PhD was keynote speaker.
+General body meeting of AAVIO 2018 was held on June 10, 2018 at DoubleTree Suites by Hilton in Plymouth Meeting, PA.
 Raj Khare, DVM welcomed the guests while narrating the history of AAVIO.
 He mentioned that in early 60’s there were very few veterinarians migrated to the USA.
 They got PhD degree’s in different basic sciences, so they were calling themselves, physiologist, microbiologist, pharmacologist, research scientist etc. Never acknowledged as veterinarian even-though all were veterinary graduates.
 So we formed Indian Student Associations at different universities.
 In 1970’s some of us got license to practice veterinary medicine, then we realized the need of Indian Veterinary Association.
 In 1989 Drs, Nirwan Thaper, Jatindar Dubey, Prabodh Vaid, Saini Raheja etc got registered in Maryland.
 In late 90’s we changed the name as Association of Indian Veterinarians of America.
 Now we finally call this as American Association of Veterinarians of Indian Origin.

 Dr. Ravi Murarka, thanked the guests, and took the responsibility of making the organization bigger and better in future.

 About Dr. Ravi Murarka: Dr. Ravi has been a leader in the veterinary filed for over 30 years.
 He served as a medical director of the PSPCA for almost 20 years.
 He is the past chairman of the